ShivanshRakesh/sr-shell/README.md

 ## Author
 * [Shivansh Rakesh](https://github.com/shivanshrakesh)
+_The SR in SR-SHELL comes from the initials of my name, just if you were curious._

 ## Contribution
 Every small bit of contribution is welcomed.
 Just make sure to open a issue describing the bug/improvement/suggestion/etc. before commencing work.